 Vulvar cancer usually forms slowly over many years.
 Abnormal cells can grow on the surface of the vulvar skin for a long time.
 This condition is called vulvar intraepithelial neoplasia (VIN).
 Because it is possible for VIN to become vulvar cancer, it is important to get treatment.

 Having vulvar intraepithelial neoplasia or HPV infection can increase the risk of vulvar cancer.

-Anything that increases your risk of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop vulvar cancer, and it will develop in people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.
 Risk factors for vulvar cancer include the following: